peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note2>(2)</sup> A thorough survey of working spaces other than sRGB (such as Adobe RGB and NTSC), as well as how to convert between RGB working spaces, are not discussed in detail in this document.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on RGB working spaces.

-<sup id=Note3>(3)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _nonlinearized_ RGB color spaces, respectively, in this document.
+<sup id=Note3>(3)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _nonlinearized_ RGB colors, respectively, in this document.

 <sup id=Note4>(4)</sup> For nonlinearized sRGB 8/8/8 colors this is effectively equivalent to `BT709(LinearFromsRGB3(From888(color)))`.
 Note that the guidelines use a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.
 The guidelines use "relative luminance" rather than "luminance" because "[Web content does not emit light itself](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)".
 (In fact, relative luminance, as used in this document, is ultimately relative to a reference white point, rather than being expressed in absolute units such as candelas per square meter.)